nest/nest-simulator/doc/topology/Topology_UserManual.rst

 appropriate, that documentation also points to relevant SLI documentation.

-This manual describes the Topology Module included with NEST 2.16; the user interface and behavior of the module has not changed significantly since NEST 2.2.
+This manual describes the Topology Module included with NEST 3.0.

+..
+TODO: Chapter 5 about parameters?

 In the next chapter of this manual, we introduce Topology layers, which place neurons in space.
 In Chapter \ :ref:`3 <sec:connections>` we then describe how to connect layers with each other, before discussing in Chapter \ :ref:`4 <sec:inspection>` how you can inspect and visualize Topology networks.
-Chapter \ :ref:`5 <ch:extending>` deals with the more advanced topic of extending the Topology module with custom kernel functions and masks provided by C++ classes in an extension module.
+Chapter \ :ref:`5 <ch:extending>` deals with the more advanced topic of extending the Topology module with custom masks provided by C++ classes in an extension module.

 You will find the Python scripts used in the examples in this manual in the NEST source code directory under